Guide for AI Coding Agents to Integrate Luciq on Android

 Part B: Initialize Luciq SDK

-If NO existing Application class — Create new (Kotlin example):
+If NO existing Application class - Create new:

 If existing Application class - Update onCreate():